aqyblitz/research-bbc/README.md

 `socketPort`: the port on the server that is opened for clients to connect to.

 `host`: the client connects to the server at this IP address with `socketPort`.

+###### Running the code
+The JavaScript can be run from the `/run` directory.

+Server: `node server.js`
+Client: `node client.js`

+Computation on the problem does not begin until a sufficient number (i.e. the # of partitions of the adjacency matrix) of clients have connected to the server.